maseeraah/STUDENT-PERFORMANCE-PREDICTOR/statement.md

+STATEMENT

 PROBLEM STATEMENT
-Students frequently have difficulties making an estimate of the expected exam score, based on their study habits and attendance.
+- Students frequently have difficulties making an estimate of the expected exam score, based on their study habits and attendance.
-Due to the lack of a simply usable tool to make that estimate, it is often difficult to formalize an understanding of the manner in which study habits and attendance will impact exam score outcomes.
-This project attempts to address this problem by creating a lightweight console application that predicts exam scores based on a simple machine learning model (linear regression).
+- Due to the lack of a simply usable tool to make that estimate, it is often difficult to formalize an understanding of the manner in which study habits and attendance will impact exam score outcomes.
+-  This project attempts to address this problem by creating a lightweight console application that predicts exam scores based on a simple machine learning model (linear regression).

 SCOPE OF PROJECT
 - Assist students gain awareness of the affects of their study behavior on outcomes and possibly inspire them to improve.